-Interestingly enough, some herbs also grow wild, like dandelions and yarrow, ginseng, nettles, violets, chickweed and ramps, just to name a few.
-Dandelions are probably the most easily recognisable wild herb.
+Interestingly enough, some herbs also grow wild, like dandelions and yarrow, ginseng, nettles, violets, mint, chives and garlic, just to name a few.
+Dandelions are probably the most easily recognizable wild herb.
 First, the leaves can be used in the spring for salads.
 Later, dandelion flowers can be added to oils and salves.
 Finally, dandelion roots can be harvested and used for teas and tinctures.

-We have grown herbs in containers, in pots in sunny windows, in raised beds, in our herb garden and this year (2021) we’ll be adding perennial herbs to our food forest…to grow “wild”.
+We have grown herbs in containers, in pots in sunny windows, in raised beds, and in our herb garden, and this year (2021) we’ll be adding perennial herbs to our food forest…to grow “wild”.
 Annual herbs can be tucked in permanent beds to make use of space and gardens you already have.
-As most herbs like 6 hours of sun you have lots of options for planting.
+As most herbs like 6 hours of sun, you have lots of options for planting.

 Some thrive in containers on patios – my mints and chives loved this and it was easier to look after my mints that way.
 If you keep them trimmed (used often) a container with annuals also works well.

 Most herbs can handle part sun, and some, like my parsley, don’t mind part-shade.
 Basil likes some afternoon shade and my thyme doesn’t mind it either.
 Herbs are actually pretty flexible, which is great.

 Yes, it’s cheaper to grow or forage for herbs yourself than buy them in stores.
 Herbs can be enjoyed fresh but can also be preserved in many ways.
 In the winter months, you can enjoy herbed salts, dried herbs, seasoning blends, herb cubes, and herbed butter from the freezer.
 I haven’t purchased a seasoning blend in years, I make them all from our own supplies or from bulk-purchased herbs.

 Many of the annuals will self-seed and perennials, plant once and harvest for years, are wonderfully cost-effective.